Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to California, east to the Rocky Mountains and Great Plains.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and Great Plains.

 Origin: Introduced from Eurasia